-As of June 2026, AEO platform pricing ranges from $29/mo for monitoring-only dashboards to $3,000+/mo for enterprise execution.
-The most common entry point is $99/mo, where four platforms compete: Loudmink (8 articles, human review, post-publication verification), Profound (monitoring only, zero content), Semrush AIO (add-on to existing Semrush subscription), and Writesonic (SEO content, not AEO-optimized at that tier).
+As of July 2026, AEO platform pricing ranges from $29/mo for monitoring-only dashboards to $9,000+/mo for enterprise execution.
+Around $99/mo is a crowded entry point: Loudmink (8 articles, human review, continuous post-publication monitoring), Profound (monitoring plus blog content execution via its Agents), and the Semrush AI Visibility Toolkit (roughly $99/user standalone or inside Semrush One) all cluster here, with Writesonic's AI-search plan just below at $79.
 The price you pay tells you less than what you get for it.
 This guide breaks down every major AEO platform by actual cost, what each tier includes, and the per-article math where applicable.

 Most pricing pages in the AEO market are designed to obscure the gap between monitoring and execution.
 A $29/mo plan that tracks citations and a $99/mo plan that creates content look similar on a features grid, but they solve fundamentally different problems.
 The breakdown below organizes platforms by budget tier so you can compare what is actually available at your price point.
 For head-to-head comparisons against Loudmink, see the platform comparison hub.